-46. If Hungary was outside the Guidelines/Reduction area, it would be of little value to apply either of the sets of movement constraints listed at Annex 1 to Hungary since both types of constraint permit free movement anywhere within the constraints area provided notice is given at the start of any movement.
+- 46. If Hungary was outside the Guidelines/Reduction Area, it would be of little value to apply either of the sets of movement constraints listed at Annex I to Hungary since both types of constraint permit free movement anywhere within the constraints area provided notice is given at the start of any - The 6th Hungarian division is considered not ready for early commitment.

+movement.
 The Warsaw Pact would, therefore, be able to redeploy their unreduced forces located in Hungary, to the Reduction Area or forces from the Reduction Area into Hungary, and thereby negate the consequences of MBFR.